Looking for a German bloodline, AKC German Shepherd puppy?

 Training your German Shepherd puppy

 German Shepherd puppies thrive on learning and the mental exercise is just as important for them as a good diet and physical activities.
 It is very important to provide proper training to your GSD puppy.
-It's never to early to start as they are ready to learn even at 6 weeks old.
-Florida pet law allows us to sell a puppy only once it reaches the age of 8 weeks old so you can start your training as soon as you bring your puppy home.
+It's never too early to start as they are ready to learn even at 6 weeks old.
+Florida pet law allows us to sell a puppy only once it reaches the age of 8 weeks old so you can start training your new German Shepherd puppy as soon as you bring it home.
 All puppies need to learn basic obedience but the rest of the training depends on what your goal is for your German Shepherd puppy.
 Do you want it to be a family pet?
 A service dog?
 A protection dog?
 Do you want your dog to be titled?
 There are different approaches to training your German Shepherd Dog for any of the above.
 You need to research this and decide which training approach suits you and your German Shepherd puppy best.
+We offer obedience and protection training.